AhmetZamanis/UsedCarKicksClassification/Report.md

     the feature set, the **feature importance scores** that can be extracted from tree-based models can be misleading.
-These only look at the relevancy between the target and the features, without taking their redundancy with one another into account (for more on this, see [this
+These only look at the relevancy between the target and the features, without taking their redundancy with one another into account (for more relevancy, redundancy & feature selection, see [this
     article](https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b).).

-While there are many more hyperparameters to tune for XGBoost, the code is simpler.
+While there are a lot of hyperparameters to tune for XGBoost, the code is simpler compared to SGDClassifier.

 - We can simply pass a validation set while training an XGBoost model, which automatically handles early stopping, records the best